http://com.miami.edu/programs

 Grading: GRD.

 CIM 459.
-Immersive Media Studio.
+Immersive Media Practicum.
 1-3 Credit Hours.

-The Immersive Media Studio (IMS) continues the escalation of scale and complexity within immersive modalities and reinforces the relationship between spatial definition, interactions, and systems.
+The Immersive Media Practicum continues the escalation of scale and complexity within immersive modalities and reinforces the relationship between spatial definition, interactions, and systems.
 This course is taught over three semesters as a one-credit studio session.
 This sequence will increase the variables one must consider in designing and developing immersive media products.
 The studio recognizes that making immersive media is often a team process with various roles played by various individuals.
 Students will work fluidly and collaboratively within a team.
 Because of this, students should have a broad set of skills and be motivated to learn by the time they take this class.

-Pre-Requisite: CIM 102 and CIM 203 and CIM 423 or CSC 120 or ECE 218.
+Pre-Requisite: CIM 102 and (CIM 203 or CSC 120 or ECE 218) and CIM 423.

 Components: STU.